tmbiro/Project-4/README.md

    - Data being too large.

-   - There is no linear relationship b/w the outcome (edible and poisonous) and predicters (mushroom features)
+   - A linear relationship between the outcome (edible and poisonous) and predicters (mushroom features) cannot be fully explained by linear relationships

    - 60% accuracy